Ultrametric Diffusion, Exponential Landscapes, and the First Passage Time Problem

 \section{Abstract}

 In this article we study certain ultradiffusion equations connected with energy landscapes of exponential type.
-These equations were introduced by Avetisov et al. in connection with certain $p$-adic models of complex systems, \cite{Av-4}-\cite{Av-2}.
-We show that the fundamental solutions of these equations are transition density functions of L\'{e}vy processes with state space $\mathbb{Q}_{p}^{n}$, we study\ some aspects of these processes including the first passage time problem.
+These equations are connected with the $p$-adic models of complex systems introduced by Avetisov et al. We show that the fundamental solutions of these equations are transition density functions of L\'{e}vy processes with state space $\mathbb{Q}_{p}^{n}$, we also study\ some aspects of these processes including the first passage time problem.